island-is/island.is/libs/auth-api-lib/seeders/README.md

 # Migrating Data in the IDS

 Define clients and scopes for production using seed migrations in the `seeders/data` folder.
-These are primarily for "island.is" clients and scopes for dev, staging, and prod environments.
+These are primarily for "island.is" clients and scopes in dev, staging, and prod environments.
 Other organizations should use the self-service interface to manage their data.

-Avoid creating machine clients through seed migrations due to manual client secret management requirements.
+Avoid creating machine clients through seed migrations due to the need for manual client secret management.

 ## Defining Seed Migrations

 Create a TypeScript module named after your new client or scope, prefixed with `client-` or `scope-` (e.g., `scope-finance.ts`).
 File names are crucial since Sequelize uses them to deduplicate migrations.
 Migrations run only once per environment and follow alphabetical order.

-Ensure connected data, if applicable, is correctly ordered; for instance, create the client first, then the scope.
+Ensure that any connected data is correctly ordered; for instance, create the client first, then the scope.

 Do not import modules from outside the `seeders/data` folder.